Daneil98/FORS/README.md

-FACIAL AND OBJECT DETECTION WEB-APP
+FACIAL AND OBJECT RECOGNITION WEB-APP

-A webapp that takes camera feed and runs facial detection and weapon detection.
+A webapp that takes camera feed and runs facial recognition and weapon detection.
 API Endpoints will also created to allow for CRUD operations.

 ## Run Locally